Karma is a law of the universe, and you can learn to cultivate positive Karmic returns if you follow some time-tested steps. You can do this!

 Thank you for reading this article.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.

 If spiritual exploration is of interest, check out the virtual learning sessions link.
 It mirrors the curriculum in our face-to-face workshops.
 Our blended learning process is at the core of our mission.
-This process enables people to learn several techniques simultaneously, and it aligns with the Hero’s Journey (3).
+This process enables people to learn several techniques simultaneously, aligning with the Hero’s Journey (3).
 It’s the term Joseph Campbell uses to describe the universal pattern of consciousness development.

 When you register on our site, you will get special offers, online training discounts, and free unadvertised downloads.
 We comply with all GDPR guidelines and never share or sell your contact data.
 Please donate to support our mission of providing these ancient spiritual development tools